 Renewing Our Vows

-Both of our sets of parents divorced when we were young, so growing up we didn’t fully understand what it meant to be married, because we didn’t have any good examples of it in our respective lives.
-Almost all of my childhood friends’ parents were divorced too, so to me marriage seemed like a foreign concept.
-Miraculously, we work so well together that our marriage has been fantastic, and we’ve built the most beautiful life together.
-We agreed that there isn’t anything we’d like to change, except to increase the amount of time we spend together and spend a bit less time working.
+Each of our sets of parents divorced when we were young, so growing up we didn’t fully understand what it meant to be married, because we didn’t have any good examples of it in our respective lives.
+Almost all of my childhood friends’ parents were divorced too, so to me, marriage seemed like a foreign concept, and I really didn’t understand what I was signing up for, although I knew I’d give our marriage everything I had.
+Miraculously, we work so well together, and get along so perfectly, that our marriage has been fantastic, and we’ve built the most beautiful life together.
+We agreed that there isn’t anything we’d like to change about our lives together, except to increase the amount of time we spend together and spend a bit less time working.

 We wanted to update our vows to one another, and include all of the things we didn’t know to promise each other five years ago.
 Both at our wedding and at our vow renewal ceremony we wrote our own vows, but this time they were much lengthier, and reflected the six years we’ve been together and our shared hopes for our future.
 It was so sweet to see how many similarities we had between our vows this time.
 It was such a beautiful experience, and I’m so thankful to have someone in my life who loves me the way he does.
 I hope that we are able to set an example for others in a way neither of us had growing up, and to show how wonderful a relationship can be where both people put one another first.